The MOST important Mindset Change You Must Make to ENSURE Your Success?

 Mindset controls how we respond to setbacks, the amount of energy, the level of commitment, and effort we use to tackle situations.
 This all impacts potential for successful goal attainment.

 Which MINDSET Do You Have?

 Read the following sentences from Dweck’s Mindset book?
-Which do you mostly agree or disagree with?
+Which do you mostly agree or disagree with

 - Your intelligence is something very basic about you that you can’t change very much

 - You can learn new things, but you can’t really change how intelligent you are

 - No matter how much intelligence you have, you can always change it quite a bit.